ghuertaramos/ghuertaramos.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Guillermo, a Ph.D student at <a href="http://www.enesmorelia.unam.mx/" target="_blank">ENES-Morelia, UNAM</a>.
-I'm a member of the Plant Evolutionary Ecology Lab from [Silvana Martén-Rodríguez Ph.D](https://scholar.google.es/citations?user=8-U0ygsAAAAJ&hl) and the <a href="http://www.lanase.unam.mx/" target="_blank">National Laboratory of Ecological Analysis and Synthesis</a>.
+I'm a member of the Plant Evolutionary Ecology Lab from [Silvana Martén-Rodríguez Ph.D](https://scholar.google.es/citations?user=8-U0ygsAAAAJ&hl) and a lab assistant at the <a href="http://www.lanase.unam.mx/" target="_blank">National Laboratory of Ecological Analysis and Synthesis</a>.

 Research
 ======

-My broad interest is the analysis of ecological, geographical and historical factors driving species diversification.
-I'm also interested in the use of evolutionary research to predict species responses to the current environmental crysis.
-For my doctoral degree, I integrate phylogenetic comparative methods, niche modelling, and field experiments to assess how breeding systems have shaped macroevolutionary patterns in morning glories (<i>Ipomoea</i>).
+My research interests revolve around understanding the intricate interplay between ecological, geographical, and historical factors contributing to species diversification.
+I am particularly fascinated by utilizing evolutionary research to predict and unravel species' responses in the face of our current environmental crisis.
+For my doctoral degree, I am integrating phylogenetic comparative methods, niche modeling, and field experiments to investigate how breeding systems have influenced macroevolutionary patterns in morning glories (<i>Ipomoea</i>).

 <img src="/images/Ipomoea_indica.jpeg" height="175px" width="15%">
 <img src="/images/Ipomoea_hederacea.jpeg" height="175px" width="15%">